Fangchenggang Nuclear Power Plant

 The plant is located about 54 kilometres from the border with Vietnam.
 It is a project of Guangxi Fangchenggang Nuclear Power Group, a joint venture between China Guangdong Nuclear Power Co (CGNPC) and Guangxi Investment Group.

 Unit 1 was connected to the electricity grid on 25 October 2015.
 Unit 1 is commercially operating starting on 1 January 2016.

 Construction works for Unit 3 started in December 2015.
 Unit 3 first concrete pour occurred on 24 December 2015.

 First concrete for Unit 4 followed one year later, on 23 December 2016.

 Reactor data

-The Fangchenggang Nuclear Power Plant consist of 2 operational reactors, 2 reactors under construction, and 2 reactors planned.
+The Fangchenggang Nuclear Power Plant consist of 4 operational reactors and 2 reactors planned.